In one of Durham's most challenged neighborhoods, these kids are learning the power of positivity

 On top of that success, the school has seen an increase in academic growth.

-Now the school is being recognized on a national level.
-A banner hangs displaying the 'Capturing Kids Hearts' National Showcase Award for inclusion, connections and respect.
+Now, the school is being recognized on a national level.
+A banner hangs displaying the "Capturing Kids Hearts" National Showcase Award for inclusion, connections and respect.

-But the inner workings of shifting the school dynamic aren't understood for Natalie and her fellow classmates.
+But the inner workings of shifting the school dynamic aren't understood by Natalie and her fellow classmates.

 All she knows is: "when we see people having a hard time, we help them."